22 Free Road Trip Games for Couples

 9. Degrees of Separation

-This game is simple: You have to guess how many degrees of separation between yourself and any other person.
+This game is simple: You have to guess the number of degrees of separation between yourself and another person.

 For example, if you’re trying to guess how many degrees of separation there are between yourself and President Barack Obama, you would ask questions like “How does he know my friend Jim?” or “How does he know my mother’s second cousin’s husband?”

-It can be fun to ask one another these kinds of questions throughout the trip as you travel from place to place and meet new people!
+It can be fun to ask one another these questions throughout the trip as you travel from place to place and meet new people!

 Young gay couple having meal.